ta/bishop/README.md

 Configuration is done using these environment variables:

-* BISHOP_GITHUB_HOOK_CHANNELS - A comma-separated list of channels bishop should post github push messages
+* BISHOP_GITHUB_HOOK_CHANNELS - A comma-separated list of channels where bishop should post github push messages

+### Heroku HTTP Post Hook on deploy

+Bishop supports [Heroku's HTTP Post Hook on deploy](http://devcenter.heroku.com/articles/deploy-hooks#http_post_hook) feature out of the box.
+You only have set up a few things to get these pretty messages in your IRC client:

+    [22:00:55] -bishop- <your app> (rev. f6b11a090f) deployed by <your@email.tld>

+Use the following URL:

+    http(s)://<your-site>/hooks/heroku/<BISHOP_API_KEY>

+Configuration is done using these environment variables:

+* BISHOP_HEROKU_HOOK_CHANNELS - A comma-separated list of channels where bishop should post deploy messages

 ### Heroku deployment